-4. Parametric Study
+4. PARAMETRIC STUDY

-In this section, we investigate how the quasiperiodicities depend on various parameters characterizing the equilibrium density profiles and fast pulses.
-As is evident from Eq.
-(5), the equilibrium density profile is characterized primarily by the density contrast δ{ρ} and correlation length L_c .
+In this section, we investigate how the quasi-periodicities depend on various parameters characterizing the equilibrium density profiles and fast pulses.
+As is evident from Equation (5), the equilibrium density profile is characterized primarily by the density contrast δ{ρ} and correlation length L_c .
 On the other hand, in addition to the amplitudes, fast pulses are also characterized by their initial widths w_0 .
-To bring out the effects of each individual parameter on the average period \bar{p} , we choose to vary a designated parameter alone by fixing the rest.
-In addition, since the periodicities in the temporal and spatial domains are correlated, we will only show the results for the temporal periodicities.
-Given that the time series at each position should be sufficiently long to allow the computation of a significant Fourier spectrum, we choose only the v_y profiles for locations between y = 10to y = 100.
-The values for \bar{p} are then scatterplotted for each parameter, see Figures 3, 4, and 5.
+To bring out the effects of each individual parameter on the average period \bar{p} , we choose to vary a single designated parameter by fixing the rest.
+In addition, since the periodicities in the temporal and spatial domains are correlated, we will show only the results for the temporal periodicities.
+Given that the time series at each position should be sufficiently long to allow the computation of a significant Fourier spectrum, we choose only the v{y} profiles for locations between y = 10 and y = 100.
+The values for \bar{p} are then scatter-plotted for each parameter, see Figures 3-5.
 A smaller spread of period means that secondary waves are trapped by a randomly structured plasma in a more uniform manner, similar to the thermalization of collisional particles heated impulsively.